onepointsixtwo/dagger_viewmodel/README.md

 }
 ```

-This allows for the setup of the custom factory to prodice the view models, and combined with the annotation, can allow a viewmodel to be injected into a fragment or an activity along with all its dependencies from the rest of your Dagger2 modules.
+The last part of the module is a necessity: the module must provide the method to bind factory.
+This allows for the creation of a Dagger2-backed factory for creating the ViewModel subclasses complete with all their dependencies injected.
+Each of the ViewModels included should follow the same pattern as the one shown here; it should use the three annotations with the `@ViewModelKey` annotation using the class of the ViewModel subclass as the key.

-The ViewModel can use the standard injection model as follows:
+This will inject the ViewModel subclasses with their dependencies as normal with Dagger2, so the ViewModel subclass could look something like this:

 ```
 public class MyFragmentViewModel extends ViewModel {